jmgalzate/is-tecnocontract/README.txt

 - Framework: MVC - artesanal creation (pure PHP)
 - Bootstrap 5

-Altough the application is constructed for spanish speakers, I decided to create the comments in English because of stantards
+Altough the application is constructed for spanish speakers, I decided to create the comments in English because of stantards.

+Inside docker file:

+mysql: it's de script for create the database and insert some test information
+php: it's the php.ini configured for working with nginx and xdebug (optional).
+This php.ini should be copy into the php conf folder, in my case it was /etc/php/8.1/fpm/
+nginx: it's the site configuration.
+This config file should be pasted on the nginx sites folder, in my case it was /etc/nginx/sites-available/, and then create a simlink file to the folder /etc/nginx/sites-enabled